antor44/AI-Bluetooth-Phone-Assistant/README.md

 │   │   ├── assistant.json
 │   │   ├── gui.json
 │   │   └── spam.json
-│   │
-│   └── /fr-FR                  # [Example of adding a new language] │       ├── assistant.json      # Simply translate the text values while
-│       ├── gui.json            # keeping the exact same variable keys intact!
-│       └── spam.json
 │
 ├── /recordings                 # Call audio logs directory (Auto-created) │   ├── call_1234_client.wav    # Isolated caller audio (16kHz mono, used for offline Whisper)
 │   └── call_1234.wav           # Mixed synchronized call recording (24kHz stereo: Left=Caller, Right=AI)
-│
-└── /build                      # Optional whisper.cpp compilation tree (if cloned in the same folder)
-    └── /bin
-        └── whisper-cli         # Original compiled path of the whisper-cli executable
 ```

 **Key notes:**
 *   **`switchboard.db`:** Auto-created at runtime.
 Holds call history, whitelist/blacklist rules, and persistent GUI configuration settings.
 *   **`/models`:** For English-only installations, specialized English-only models (e.g., `ggml-medium.en.bin`) provide significantly better performance and accuracy than their multilingual counterparts.
+Use quantization explicitly if loading huge models inside an SBC logic framework.
 *   **`/languages`:** Adding a new language is as simple as creating a folder, copying the JSON files, and translating the text values while preserving the original JSON parameter keys.
 *   **`/recordings`:** Generates a clean mono caller track (for post-call Whisper transcription) and a synchronized stereo master with both speaker channels separated.
 Manage these files according to your privacy preferences.